 The smaller MS model has 17 blades in the cutting mechanism, but you can opt for a further 16 if required.
 The larger MR models have 31 blades, with a cut length of 45mm, while the MR Profi gets VarioFill and an 80deg moving cowl.

 The former Challenger range of self-propelled and trailed Rogator sprayers is getting a new five-way valve to allow water to be flushed into the induction hopper at the same time as cans are rinsed, which should speed up the filling process, we are told.

 A new addition to the booms is the eQuadSelect nozzle carrier, which can handle four nozzles on one body that can be electronically switched from the comfort of the cab.

 Similar to John Deere’s MyJobConnect, Fendt has launched its own version of a logistics app to help monitor machinery movements, limit empty runs and reduce waiting times.

 Working from a smartphone or tablet with all machine data and capacities loaded into the software, harvest routes and storage locations can be stored so new students know where to go.

 There is also the option to communicate via the app – for instance, if a trailer isn’t required back in the field, the combine driver can send empty trailers to the next field so they are ready to crack on when the harvester arrives.

-Although not a familiar name to most UK farmers, American firm Precision Planting is known for techy additions to seed drills and was swallowed up by the Agco colossus in 2017.
+Although not a familiar name to most UK farmers, US firm Precision Planting is known for techy additions to seed drills and was swallowed up by the Agco colossus in 2017.

-Fendt is the first part of Agco to take on the technology and it will sit in the company’s Smart Farming Area.
+Fendt is the first part of Agco to take on the technology – it will sit in the company’s Smart Farming Area.